threecuptea/spark2_emr/README.md

       This requires the following a couple of steps:
       i)  Provision instances with a key pair.
       ii) EMR uses security group ElasticMapReduce-master and ElasticMapReduce-slave to provision master and slave instances.
-Those are not replacable.
+Those are irreplaceable.
 However. we can add additional rule to those security groups.
 We have to at least add SSH rule to ElasticMapReduce-master so that we can access the master instance.
           See http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-connect-master-node-ssh.html.
 For example.